 In an affidavit, you are trying to provide evidence for the court about what happened leading up to the Residential Tenancy Branch (RTB) hearing; what happened at the RTB hearing; and what happened since the RTB hearing.
 Do not put legal arguments in the body of an affidavit.

 If you are applying for an interim stay of an eviction decision, you should put facts in your affidavit about what impact being evicted will have on you if you are evicted before the judicial review is decided.
 For more information see Interim Stay of Eviction.

 Your affidavit must be sworn in front of a commissioner for taking affidavits.
 Each court registry has someone that can swear your affidavit for a fee.
 All lawyers and notaries can swear affidavits.
 If you do not have the money to have your affidavit sworn, you can ask the court to waive this fee for you.
 See the next section on fee waivers.

 This is a blank affidavit in support of a petition that you can download and fill in: Blank Affidavit in Support of Petition

-This is a sample affidavit in support of a petition that you can look at as an example: Sample Affidavit in Support of Petition
+This is an example affidavit in support of a petition that has already been filled in: Example Affidavit in Support of Petition